Seir Kieran GAA: The County Finals of 1989 and 1991

-Seir Kieran signaled that they were still contenders in 1991 with an opening round 2-12 to 1-8 win over Coolderry.
+Seir Kieran signalled that they were still contenders in 1991 with an opening round 2-12 to 1-8 win over Coolderry.
 Kevin Kinahan was centre back, and his commanding display led to his selection for the Offaly U-21 hurling team that year.
 In the second round on 20 July, Seir Kieran also had a big win (3-14 to 0-6) over Tullamore.
 The Offaly County Board postponed the third round of SHC games, in order to allow Seir Kieran's Johnny Dooley, Lusmagh's John Troy, and Birr's Brian Whelahan and Johnny Pilkington to participate in the U-21 Shinty international against Scotland.
-(This match was played at Limerick on 27 July 1991,when Ireland and Scotland scored six goals apiece.)
+(This match was played at Limerick on 27 July 1991, when Ireland and Scotland scored six goals apiece.)
 Seir Kieran's third-round clash with Birr eventually went ahead on 17 August, and finished Birr 1-17 Seir Kieran 0-8.
-Birr also had 18 wides as Seir Kieran were out-played in every sector.
+Birr also had 18 wides as Seir Kieran were outplayed in every sector.
 In their resulting play-off game (14 September at Rath), Seir Kieran bounced back to win by 2-17 to Coolderry's 1-10.
-In the Semi-final against Lusmagh on 30 September, the black and amber won a tense encounter by 1-13 to 0-12.
+In the semi-final against Lusmagh on 30 September, the black and amber won a tense encounter by 1-13 to 0-12.
 The County Final took place on 13 October 1991, and the persistent drizzle did not impede a high-standard game with plenty of direct first-time hurling.
 Seir Kieran capitalized on their early opportunities, but Birr made the crucial switches which forced the Clareen men onto the defensive for most of the second half.
 It was still deadlocked in the last minute, when the Birr goalkeeper (Paddy Kirwan from Ballyskenagh) came forward to convert the 65' free to make it Birr 1-12, Seir Kieran 1-11.
 Of the five County Finals that they had contested in the past seven years, Seir Kieran had now lost four.

 Seir Kieran continued to have success in other grades.
 In November 1989 the following panel – including several from Killavilla, with whom Seir Kieran were joined for the purposes of under-age hurling – defeated Ballyskenagh to win the Juvenile (U-16) 'B' Hurling Title: Finbarr Murphy, Ray Fitzpatrick, Owen Breslin, Damien Coffey, Aidan O'Neill, Damien Murphy (captain), Neville Phelan, Kevin Abbott, John Dooley, Pat Grogan, Stephen Coakley, Roy Makim, Paul Scully, John Coakley, TJ Dooley, Peter Breslin, Michael Carroll, Joe Guinan, Tadhg Mulrooney, Kieran Kealey (goalie), Ollie Fitzpatrick, and James Coakley.
 The team was trained by Michael Corrigan.
 The club's morale was also lifted by continuing to punch above its weight during Offaly hurling's Minor, U-21, NHL, and Leinster Championship campaigns of 1989, 1990 and 1991.